eightsmile/cfa/Equity.md

 - Clean Surplus Relation need to be held.

-- The residual income model’s use of accounting income assumes that the

-    cost of debt capital is reflected appropriately by interest expense. ???
+- The residual income model’s use of accounting income assumes that the cost of debt capital is reflected appropriately by interest expense.

+    - 因为 RI accounts for cost of debt because EPS is derived from NI which already takes in consideration of cost of debt

+    - 但是 It is a weakness of residual income that interest expense may not reflect the true cost of debt capital.

 - Manipulations of accounting data.